solana-labs/solana/docs/src/cluster/stake-delegation-and-rewards.md

 Updates the account with a new authorized staker or withdrawer, according to the StakeAuthorize parameter \(`Staker` or `Withdrawer`\).
 The transaction must be by signed by the Stakee account's current `authorized_staker` or `authorized_withdrawer`.
 Any stake lock-up must have expired, or the lock-up custodian must also sign the transaction.

-- `account[0]` - RW - The StakeState.
+- `account[0]` - RW - The StakeStateWithFlags.

-  `StakeState::authorized_staker` or `authorized_withdrawer` is set to to `Pubkey`.
+  `StakeStateWithFlags::authorized_staker` or `authorized_withdrawer` is set to to `Pubkey`.

 ### StakeInstruction::Deactivate

 A staker may wish to withdraw from the network.
 To do so he must first deactivate his stake, and wait for cooldown.
 The transaction must be signed by the stake's `authorized_staker`.

-- `account[0]` - RW - The StakeState::Stake instance that is deactivating.
+- `account[0]` - RW - The StakeStateWithFlags::Stake instance that is deactivating.
 - `account[1]` - R - sysvar::clock account from the Bank that carries current epoch.

-StakeState::Stake::deactivated is set to the current epoch + cooldown.
+StakeStateWithFlags::Stake::deactivated is set to the current epoch + cooldown.
 The account's stake will ramp down to zero by that epoch, and Account::lamports will be available for withdrawal.

 ### StakeInstruction::Withdraw\(u64\)

 Lamports build up over time in a Stake account and any excess over activated stake can be withdrawn.
 The transaction must be signed by the stake's `authorized_withdrawer`.

-- `account[0]` - RW - The StakeState::Stake from which to withdraw.
+- `account[0]` - RW - The StakeStateWithFlags::Stake from which to withdraw.
 - `account[1]` - RW - Account that should be credited with the withdrawn lamports.
 - `account[2]` - R - sysvar::clock account from the Bank that carries current epoch, to calculate stake.
 - `account[3]` - R - sysvar::stake_history account from the Bank that carries stake warmup/cooldown history.